 We are going to be sharing with you our A-Z of cooking with kids over the next year and we are starting today with A is for…..
 Apple Muffins.
-These easy apple muffins are simple to make with kids and are perfect for freezing and using in lunch boxes.
+These easy apple muffins are simple to make with kids and are perfect for freezing and use in lunch boxes.

 How to make Easy Apple Muffins